 For pits that are four to five feet deep, a step or bench 18 inches wide and one foot deep will be dug around the perimeter of the main pit so the remaining vertical wall will not exceed four feet.
-For pits greater than five feet deep, the earthen wall shall be sloped back at 1 $\frac{1}{2}$ horizontal to 1 vertical (1 $\frac{1}{2}$: 1) or flatter
+For pits greater than five feet deep, the earthen wall shall be sloped back at 1 1/2 horizontal and 1 vertical or flatter from the four foot depth to the top of the pit.

-Composting
+Composting.

 General.
-Catastrophic mortality composting shall be in either passive piles or windrows as described in NEH 637.0210 and 637.0211.
+Catastrophic mortality composting shall be in either passive piles or windrows as described in National Engineering Handbook Part 637, Chapter 2 - Composting (NEH 637.0210 and NEH 637.0211).

-Composting mortality shall be protected from precipitation as necessary, or provisions made for collecting contaminated runoff.
-Static piles or windrows covered with sawdust, finished compost, or other benign material will not need further protection.
+Composting mortality shall be protected from precipitation as necessary or provisions made for collecting contaminated runoff.
+Static piles or windrows covered with sawdust, finished compost or other benign material will not need further protection.